Kenilworth is the next town along the Maleny-Kenilworth Road about 20 minutes drive from Conondale, and about 50 km from the coast.

 The major industry in the town has remained cattle farming, although it does boast the popular Kenilworth Cheese Factory.

-The Kenilworth district originally formed part of a large cattle run established in 1850 by Joseph Smith.
-The station was originally called ‘Oobie Oobie’ or a variation of; it was re-named ‘Kenilworth’ c1857 after the Sir Walter Scott novel of the same name.
+The Kenilworth district originally formed part of a large cattle run established in 1850 by Richard Joseph Smith.
+Kenilworth Run was also referred to as ‘Oobie Oobie’, or a variation of it, by different owners.

 Despite the progress of the community, there was not yet a town.
-Indeed, local postal services were still handled at Kenilworth Station.
+Indeed, local postal services were still handled at a number of receiving offices in the area including Kenilworth Run.
 However, a new town was surveyed in 1921, over six kilometres from Gheerulla, and officially named 'Kenilworth'.
 For a time, the two settlements were referred to as Kenilworth and Kenilworth Lower (Gheerulla).
 Kenilworth grew rapidly in the 1920s and 30s and prospered as a town.